swang99/Projects/Wikipedia Parser/README.md

 </p>

 ### About
-A simple question answering system based on inverse document frequency (IDF), that retrives information from a corpus of .txt files.
+A simple question answering system that retrives information from a corpus of text files.
 When presented with a query (a user-inputted question in English), document retrieval will first identify which files are most relevant to the query.
-Once the top documents are found, it will be subdivided into sentences so that the most relevant one to the question can be determined.
+Once the top documents are found, it will be divided into sentences so that the most relevant one to the question can be determined.

-The algorithm I used to determine the most relevant document and sentences is called tf-idf.
-It ranks documents based on the term frequency for words in the query and the inverse document frequency for words in the query.
-Once we’ve found the most relevant documents, there many possible metrics for scoring passages, but we’ll use a combination of inverse document frequency and a query term density measure (described in the Specification).
+The statistical measure I used to determine relevant matches is called tf-idf.
+It ranks documents based on the term frequency for words in the query and the inverse document frequency of the word, which measures its rarity inside the corpus.
+After finding the most relevant documents, I used a combination of inverse document frequency and query term density to score the sentences.
+Query term density is the proportion of words in the sentence that are also words in the query.

 ### Files
 - corpus - folder of Wikipedia articles for the AI to parse
-- questions.py - takes a user-inputted question and gives the best answer based on info in the corpus.
+- questions.py - where the user inputs their questions and gets the best answer based on

 ### Sample Questions and Inputs
 - Who developed probability?